Tips for Best Results-Rx

 You may have heard of people trying an "occlusion" technique to make their antiperspirants more effective.
 Occlusion is when you wrap the body area to which you've applied an antiperspirant in Saran or plastic wrap for an extended period of time, such as overnight.
 Please be advised that there is no evidence that occlusion improves antiperspirants' benefit.
 On the contrary, occlusion often causes severe skin irritation.
 If you are considering occlusion, talk to your clinician first.

-If you can’t get relief using antiperspirants, or if skin irritation is severe, talk to a dermatologist about other excessive sweating treatment options including: iontophoresis for hands and feet, Botox injections for hands, feet, underarms, face/scalp, and other body areas, Qbrexza or Brella for underarms, or miraDry for sweaty underarms only.
-(Watch our "Ask Me Anything" webinar about miraDry.)
+If you can’t get relief using antiperspirants, or if skin irritation is severe, talk to a dermatologist about other excessive sweating treatment options including: Botox injections for hands, feet, underarms, face/scalp, and other body areasBrella*miraDry, Qbrexza or Sofdra for sweaty underarms, or iontophoresis for hands and feet.

 Print Email